Buddy Austin: Professional wrestling career

-Early career
+Early career (1956–1962)

 Rogers was trained by Roy Graham, making his professional wrestling debut in 1956.
-Early in his career, he wrestled under the ring name "Frankie Gabor", teaming with Johnny Gabor as "The Gabor Brothers".
-By the late-1950s, Rogers had adopted the ring name "Buddy Austin", nicknaming himself "The Golden Gladiator" in reference to his bleached blond hair.
+Early in his career, he wrestled under the ring name "Frankie Gabor", teaming with Johnny Gabor as "the Gabor Brothers".
+By the late-1950s, Rogers had adopted the ring name "Buddy Austin", nicknaming himself "the Golden Gladiator" in reference to his bleached blond hair.
 During this time, he trained future NWA World Heavyweight Champion Harley Race while working for Gust Karras in the Midwest.

 In 1961, Austin began wrestling for Heart of America Sports Attractions as "Bulldog Austin", briefly holding the NWA Central States Tag Team Championship.
 In mid-1961, he reverted to "Buddy Austin", and in June 1961 he was awarded the vacant NWA Central States Heavyweight Championship.
 He held the championship until November 1961, when he was defeated by Sonny Myers.
 Austin won the championship a second time that month, defeating Tarzan Tyler, His second reign lasted until February 1962, when he lost to Ray Gordon.

 Austin made his first tour of Japan with the Japan Wrestling Association in 1962, competing in the fourth annual World Big League.
 In June 1962, Austin and Mike Sharpe defeated Rikidōzan and Toyonobori to win the All Asia Tag Team Championship.
 They held the championship for slightly under a month before losing to Rikidōzan and Toyonobori in a rematch.

 In late-1962, Austin adopted the nickname "Killer" and was given credit for injuring Buddy Rogers, who had been involved in a car accident.
 He built the character of an "arrogant heel" and "ruthless rule-breaker".
 In March 1963, Austin and Great Scott defeated Buddy Rogers and Johnny Barend for the NWA United States Tag Team Championship (northeast version).
 During their reign, the Capitol Wrestling Corporation withdrew from the NWA, and the championship was renamed the WWWF United States Tag Team Championship.
 In May 1963, Austin and Great Scott were defeated for the championship by Brute Bernard and Skull Murphy.
 At this time, Austin was one of the major challengers to WWWF Champion Buddy Rogers.

 Austin subsequently travelled to Ottawa, where later that month he won a tournament for the vacant Canadian Heavyweight Championship.